AditiR-42/cache-4-trash/README.md

 For the full hardware setup, please see the circuit diagram below.
 ![Full circuit diagram of the hardware setup](https://github.com/AditiR-42/cache-4-trash/blob/master/diagrams/circuit.png)

+Connect the corresponding Nicla pins to the corresponding LED lights.
+Additionally, add manual overwrite buttons to PF_3 and PG_12 pins.
+Then, Attach photo-transistors (next to the two LED lights), H-bridge (with DC motor and 9V battery connected), and an external power source (or computer power cord) to the corresponding places on the Arduino MKR Zero.
+Additionally, compile and deploy the Arduino code in
+`./cache-4-trash/cache4trash/cache4trash.ino` to the Arduino MKR Zero.

+After all, is completed, the full mechanism for cache 4 trash is built, and attaching it to a cache system on top of a trash can while attaching the motor to an electric seesaw similar to the diagram below will result in the full hardware deployment of the cache 4 trash system.

 ### Running Cache 4 Trash

 Following model deployment through firmware installation and OpenMV IDE, click the green button while Nicla is connected to your machine and you are currently on the